You’ve been offered the job. But should you take it?

 Find out all the details in advance so that you’re not disappointed by the policies of this potential employer after you’ve accepted the position.

 Note that if you’re job hunting with the goal of finding remote work in particular, you should ask this question much earlier in the interview process, or simply apply to remote job openings.

-If you’re going to be relocating in order to accept a job offer, find out if this employer will over any or all of your relocation expenses to help you transition into this new job/city.
+If you’re going to be relocating in order to accept a job offer, find out if this employer will cover any or all of your relocation expenses.

-A company many offer a sign-on bonus to offset relocation costs.
+A company may offer a sign-on bonus to offset relocation costs.
 Larger corporations may have an entire team in place to help with relocations.

 Depending on the individual employer, you may be able to get financial and/or logistical help with the following:

-You don’t want to say “yes” to a job opportunity and then find out that they’re expecting you to start this next job sooner than you’re comfortable.
+You don’t want to say “yes” to a job opportunity and then find out that they’re expecting you to start this next job sooner than you’re comfortable with.